htsuruo/firebase-extensions/create-github-issues-from-crashlytics/README.md

 - The name of your repository for creating issues

-- Labels to associate with the issue: The param requires array format(ex: ["bug"]).
-Only users with push access can set labels for new issues.
+- Labels to associate with the issue: The param requires array format Only users with push access can set labels for new issues.
 Labels are silently dropped otherwise.

 - Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).